 date: string;

-relevantPaths: string[]; // files/directories this context applies to
+relevantPaths: string[]; // files this context applies to

 summary: string; // 2-3 sentence summary

-rejectedAlternatives: string[]; // options that were considered and rejected
+rejectedAlternatives: string[]; // what got considered and dropped

-participants: string[]; // who was involved in the discussion
+participants: string[]; // who was in the room

 tags: string[]; // service names, technology names